Jeannot-Muller/Xojo-Web-2-Bootstrap-Boilerplate/README.md

 # Xojo Web 2 Bootstrap Boilerplate
-Bootstrap efault scheme for customization
+Bootstrap default scheme for customization

 You can find further instructions here: